Yananwang1701QCA/1701QCA-Assessment1/replicationproject/replication.md

 *Describe the parts of your project you felt were most successful and the parts that could have done with improvement, whether in terms of outcome, process, or understanding.*

+I think the most successful part of me is that I made this project.
+Because I have never been in this category of design, the most successful place is self-breakthrough.
+After this experiment, I feel that my project can be improved in appearance, and the function can be more complicated.

 *What techniques, approaches, skills, or information did you find useful from other sources (such as the related projects you identified earlier)?*

+In Related project 5, I was exposed to more complex projects, which inspired me to do projects in the future.

 *What ideas have you read, heard, or seen that informed your thinking on this project?
 (Provide references.)*

+While practicing the project, I saw the fourth project, and in this project I learned to use the PIN code.
+And how to use the transformer to drive a buzzer.

 *What might be an interesting extension of this project?
 In what other contexts might this project be used?*

+I think we can develop this project into more complex instruments, such as having different tones, just like a real guitar.
+The toys and games can be used as well.